inductiva/inductiva/README.md

 inductiva.api_key = "YOUR_API_KEY"
 ```

 And you are good to go!
-You can start [exploring our tutorial notebooks](https://github.com/inductiva/inductiva/tree/main/demos).
+You can start exploring Inductiva API with the examples below.

 ## Pre-built Simulation Scenarios